jianmingyong/Pokemon-Universal-3D/README.txt

 After completing the above step,
 1. Open Pokémon 3D Game.
 2. Press the Pokéball button on the top right.
-3. Check that “Pokémon Universal 3D” is activated.
+3. Check that "Pokémon Universal 3D" is activated.
 4. Apply it if they are not activated by default.
 5. Restart the game to take effect.
 6. Either Start a new game or load your save and enjoy.